Mesh-robustness of an energy stable BDF2 scheme with variable steps for the Cahn-Hilliard model: Numerical experiments

 \section{Numerical experiments}

-We run the variable-steps BDF2 scheme \eqref{scheme: BDF2 implicit CH} for the CH equation \eqref{cont: Problem-CH}.
+We run the BDF2 scheme \eqref{scheme: BDF2 convex CH} for the CH equation \eqref{cont: Problem-CH}.
+In our computations, the parameter $A=3/625$ according to Remark \ref{remark: comments on stabilized A condition}.
 The TR-BDF2 method is always employed to obtain the first-level solution.
 A simple fixed-point iteration with the termination error $10^{-12}$ is employed to solve the nonlinear algebra equations at each time level.